 Flexible - With FullStory's new webhooks, our users are empowered to use FullStory data in more places and for more use cases than ever before.
 We are excited to see all of the new and innovative ways of use that people come up with.
 If you think of something amazing and useful to do with our current webhooks or request a new webhook we don't offer yet, please drop us a line at email@example.com.

 Today, FullStory gives you the ability to leverage four types of webhooks.
 Please note that webhooks will only function if you have access to the associated FullStory features, and you must be a FullStory Admin to manage the settings.

 Let's talk about them now!

 Available for all FullStory customers.

-By creating a webhook event for whenever a Custom Event is triggered, you can kick off workflows in other tools based on your FullStory data.
-If you aren’t already using Custom Events, you can learn more here.
+By creating a webhook event for whenever an event is triggered, you can kick off workflows in other tools based on your FullStory data.
+If you aren’t already using events, you can learn more here.